marcelomaidden/ruby-milestone-setup/README.md

 # OOP (Object Oriented Programming)
 # Tic Tac Toe Game

-# A project made in Ruby to serve as a Tic Tac Toe Game for educational purposes
+# A project made in Ruby to serve as a Tic Tac Toe Game.
+In order to organize the code it was used different files, one for the game logic, another one for the player information, and the main file to get the user's input and provide an output when a player wins or it has a draw game.
+All movements for both players are displayed inside a (3X3) grid.

 ![screenshot](./screenshot.png)